Frequently Asked Questions

 Can non-Canadians apply?

 The National Theatre School welcomes many foreign students every year.
-Currently, there are young people from the United States, France, Israel, Algeria, Mexico, New Zealand, Peru, Slovenia, Venezuela, and Zambia studying at the NTS.
+Currently, there are young people from the United States, France, Mexico, India, Chile and South Korea studying at NTS.
 They enrich the School’s classes and workshops thanks to their respective theatre traditions and practices.

 How can I apply from abroad?